shopware/docs/guides/hosting/performance/session.md

 ### Configure Redis using Shopware configuration

-If you don't have access to the php.ini, you can configure it directly in Shopware itself.
-For this create a `config/packages/redis.yml` file with following content
+If you don't have access to the php.ini configuration, you can configure it directly in Shopware itself.
+For this create a `config/packages/redis.yml` file with the following content

 ```yaml
 # config/packages/redis.yml